fuzzygroup/blog/_posts/2020-08-12-converting-a-ruby-class-library-to-a-gem.md

 3. Change into the repo you just cloned.
 4. Do a gem signin
 5. Do a bundle gem project_name
-6. Edit project_name/project_name.gemspec
+6. Edit project_name/project_name.gemspec - THIS NEEDS TO HAVE RELEASE LEVEL DEPENDENCIES
-7. Update your Gemfile with any dependencies.
+7. Update your Gemfile with any dependencies - THIS NEEDS TO HAVE BOTH DEVELOPMENT LEVEL AND RELEASE LEVEL DEPENDENCIES
 8. Change into project_name
 9. Do a bundle install
 10. Do a bundle exec rake build; this gives you the pkg/* stuff below (see next command).